Ensuring enterprise security in a world of remote work.

 To enact such a strategy, every stakeholder — from IT manager to remote employee — must be aware of the importance of secure communications and must work together to ensure the systems they rely on remain safe.

-Effective access control means, first and foremost, that IT teams need full visibility into the elements of the systems they oversee — from in-house servers and service providers that live in the cloud to company computers and employee-owned devices accessing company-owned systems — and they need to develop a strategy for installing security patches as quickly as possible.
+Effective access control means, first and foremost, that IT teams need full visibility into the elements of the systems they oversee — from in-house servers and cloud services to company computers and employee-owned devices accessing company-owned systems — and they need to develop a strategy for installing security patches as quickly as possible.

 “We need to train developers to code smarter, the business to design with privacy in mind and educate employees on secure data handling procedures.”